rsdoiel/antenna/archives/2025/science_and_technology_2025.29.md

 ## If you're forced to use Windows 11, here's how to steal some of your time back

-date: 2025-07-21, updated: 2025-07-21, from: The Register (UK I.T.
+date: 2025-07-21, updated: 2025-07-23, from: The Register (UK I.T.
 News)

-<h4>Fight back against Redmond&#39;s productivity sinks</h4> <p>Windows 11 is now the most popular desktop operating system, finally beating Windows 10.
+<h4>Fight back against Redmond&#39;s productivity sinks</h4> <p><strong>HANDS ON</strong>  Windows 11 is now the most popular desktop operating system, finally beating Windows 10.
 But it&#39;s also loaded with head-scratching default settings that sap your productivity and treat you like a computer illiterate. …</p>

 <br>